João Moutinho: Braga

 On 25 August 2023, after being close to a return to his former club Porto, Moutinho signed a one-year contract with Braga.
 Nine days later, he made his debut, coming off the bench during the final minutes of a 2–2 league draw at home to his former club Sporting CP, marking his return to Primeira Liga pitches after ten years abroad.
 On 22 December, Moutinho scored his first goal for Braga through a penalty kick top open the scoring in a 3–1 away victory over Nacional in the Taça da Liga.

 On 14 January 2024, Moutinho made his 1000th career appearance in official matches in a 2–0 league loss to Porto at the Estádio do Dragão.
 Two weeks later, on 27 January, he played the full 120 minutes of the 2024 Taça da Liga final against Estoril and converted his penalty in an eventual shoot-out victory, his first-ever trophy in the competition, having previously lost the 2008 final.
-Following a 4–3 win over Casa Pia on 5 May 2024, Moutinho reached the mark of 800 unbeaten matches in the top-flight (583 wins and 217 draws).
+Following a 4–3 win over Casa Pia on 5 May 2024, Moutinho reached the mark of 800 unbeaten matches in the top level football (583 wins and 217 draws).